Holidays to Nerja whisk you to an authentic corner of southern Spain, where sandy beaches and nightlife sit side-by-side with momentous history.

 The narrow winding streets of Nerja are lined with whitewashed buildings that house boutiques, bars and cafés.
 Spend an afternoon strolling the streets, with the aim to end up at the beautiful Balcón de Europa, Nerja’s impressive seafront promenade.
 This viewpoint shows a stunning backdrop of mountains, the Mediterranean Sea and the rocky coves that dot the coastline.
 It's a pretty breathtaking way to start or end a cruise holiday.

 Nerja is where famous Cueva de Nerja can be found, a series of enormous caverns featuring curious stalactites and stalagmites – including, impressively, the world’s largest stalagmite.
 Discovered in 1959, the caves have been a huge tourist draw in the years since.
 People come from across the world to marvel at the dazzling history and formations.
 There are three show galleries that guide visitors through the story of the caves, but for pure entertainment, summertime music concerts are held here too.

 Being on the Costa del Sol, there’s no shortage of beaches in the area.
 In fact, Nerja has ten all of its own.
 These shingle beaches are wonderfully flat with gently lapping waves, and boast snack bars and souvenir shops.
 For a Cruise & Stay break with some energetic seafront action, try visiting Playa Burrinana or the smaller Torrecilla.
-Both are Blue Flag beaches with all the facilities you need, including toilets, showers and lifeguards.
+Both have all the facilities you need, including toilets, showers and lifeguards.

 Things To Do View all »